 REQUENTLY ASKED QUESTIONS FOR MFA APPLICANTS

 Welcome.
 We often receive questions about applying to the MFA program, so we've gathered the most frequently asked ones here.
-So if you have questions, start here, and either the Program Assistant or Program Director would be happy to answer questions that aren't covered here.
+If you have questions, start here, and either the Program Assistant or Program Director would be happy to answer questions that aren't covered here.

 The MFA program is a very competitive program: we accept only 4 students per year from each genre for a total of 12 students (out of about 450 applications).
 The MFA is usually a degree for people who are already writing at a high level and have specific interests in subject matter germane to the projects they want to be working on and a sense of their ambition for what they want to do during their time in the program.